North Metropolitan TAFE: Campuses

 In the suburb of Perth, North Metropolitan TAFE has its main campus within the area bound by Newcastle Street, William Street, Francis Street and Beaufort Street, just to the north of the State Library of Western Australia and Perth Cultural Centre.

 In East Perth, North Metropolitan TAFE’s campus comprises the Mining Training Centre and the newly renovated Green Skills Training Centre, which is completely self-sufficient in energy and water, earning it a 6 star Green Rating for design by the Green Building Council of Australia.

 At the Leederville campus of North Metropolitan TAFE Human Services type courses are catered for.
 This campus also has a professional recording studio and live performance venue with full staging, lighting and sound production.
+The building was formerly a sanatorium Known as North Perth tuberculosis hospital but was renovated in 1977 with the addition of a blocks B, C and D.

 Similarly, the Mount Lawley campus of North Metropolitan TAFE has courses with a focus on health services.

 In conjunction with the University of Western Australia, North Metropolitan TAFE has a campus for its Dental courses in Nedlands, at the Oral Health Centre of Western Australia.

 The North Metropolitan TAFE campuses in Balga and Midland were formerly part of South Metropolitan TAFE (in 2016) and prior to that they were part of Polytechnic West, which was formerly known as Swan TAFE.
 The Balga campus was originally known as the Balga Technical School and was established in the early 1970s.

 To the north of the Perth metropolitan area, in the suburb of Joondalup, North Metropolitan TAFE has two campuses on Kendrew Crescent and on McLarty Avenue.
 The Kendrew Crescent campus was the main campus of the former West Coast Institute, built in 1992.
 The McLarty Avenue campus, also referred to as the Health and Wellness Training Campus, has a simulation hospital to assist with nursing and other health courses, and is situated close to the Joondalup Health Campus.

 Further north in Clarkson, North Metropolitan TAFE has its Trades Training Centre to cater for various building and construction courses.
 This campus was formerly known as Trades North, which was part of West Coast Institute.